Heating Repair in Bedford, TX

 Why does my Bedford furnace keep shutting off after a few minutes?

-Short cycling on a furnace is usually a dirty flame sensor (most common), overheating from restricted airflow (clogged filter or dirty blower wheel), or a failing pressure switch.
-The $85 diagnostic identifies the cause.
-Flame sensor cleaning runs $400 flat ($340 for members) and solves about 60% of these calls on older Bedford systems.
+Short cycling on a Bedford furnace usually means a dirty flame sensor (most common on 1970s-90s housing), overheating from restricted airflow (clogged filter or dirty blower wheel on an original-install system), or a failing pressure switch. $85 diagnostic identifies which.
+Flame sensor cleaning $400 flat ($340 for members) solves about 60% of these calls.

 Call us or request service online.
 Same-day appointments available for Bedford homeowners during winter cold snaps.
 Flat-rate pricing — no surprises, no hourly charges, no upsell scripts.